Don’t Bank on Them –

 Still, overall I wasn’t enchanted with my offshore British, Hong Kong and Shanghai Bank, which was earning buckets for its shareholders – much of it from suspect sources.

-So when HSBC announced in 2024 that they were demanding a minimum holding of £75,000 over all Expat accounts or pay a hefty premium of £150 per month for the privilege of having them take care of my money, I decided to quit.
+So when in 2024 HSBC demanded Expat account-holders keep a minimum holding of £75,000 in Expat accounts or pay a hefty premium of £150 per month for the privilege of having them take care of my money, I decided to quit.
 The problem was, that following Brexit, there were even fewer options for a person residing in a foreign country.
 A digital bank was a possibility.
 But I have a boomer’s distrust of money that is even more virtual than elsewhere.

 In the end, for want of any better ideas, I decided simply to transfer all my money to Sweden.
 After all, what the hell.
 It was where I lived, so it might as well be some local bank that made reprehensible use of my money.
 In moving all my dosh, I’d also have to close my HSBC accounts.
 This surely must be easier than opening one.
 Or so I thought.